-Toronto has become one of my favorite cities to eat in.
+Toronto has become one of my favourite cities to eat in.
 Due to its diverse mix of cultures, there are many amazing places to eat in the city at any budget.
 And with its population, it can support great restaurant culture and young upcoming culinary talent.
 I’ve visited Toronto twice in the past few years and each time, I get kinda chubby eating there.
 So that’s a great sign!
-If you’re planning a trip to Toronto, below is a list of some of my favorite Toronto food spots that I recommend and that I would definitely go back to if returning.
+If you’re planning a trip to Toronto, below is a list of some of my favourite Toronto food spots that I recommend and that I would definitely go back to if returning.

 DON’T FORGET TO SAVE THIS TORONTO FOOD POST TO PINTEREST

 I only tried out a handful of coffee places in Toronto this past trip.
 When I was staying near St Lawrence Market, I went over to try Balzac’s Coffee one morning but then found Fahrenheit the next morning.
 I prefer Fahrenheit but if you can’t handle serious baristas, you may not like this place.
 Their coffees are excellent but going there is like being on an episode of Portlandia.
 When you order a cortado they ask you if you know it can only be drunk in the shop.
 Hahaha.
 Balzac’s was fine and great if you’re right by St. Lawrence but the coffee was just okay.
 They do have a great tile floor, though!!

 When I was wandering around Queen West on my previous trip, I went to Dark Horse.
 While I didn’t go this year I’m sure the coffee is good and they have several locations for your coffee needs.